-Part of the tax paid in Denmark is municipal income tax, and the tax rate varies between municipalities.
+Task Funding Part of the tax paid in Denmark is municipal income tax, and the tax rate varies between municipalities.
 The municipalities also receive money from the state (bloktilskud), and there is an equalization arrangement that moves funds from richer to poorer municipalities.
-In addition, the central government tries to control local expenditures through economic agreements.
-In recent years, because of the economic crisis, local governments have been on a tight leash.
 There are annual negotiations with the municipalities and regions about the financial framework agreement.
-Many municipalities currently find themselves in a very tight financial situation.
-Since municipalities act independently - though coordinated via their organization (Kommunernes Landsforbund) - the financial decisions of the municipalities have not always adds up to a sum consistent with the overall targets set by the Ministry of Finance.
-Due to deviations in recent years, the ministry has introduced sanctions to ensure that the outcome of municipal budgeting is in accordance with the overall targets.
+Since municipalities act independently - though coordinated via their organization (Kommunernes Landsforbund) - the financial decisions of the municipalities have not always added up to a sum consistent with the overall targets set by the Ministry of Finance.
+This implied for some years that expenditure growth exceeded targets.
+This has led to a new system - part of the Budget Law approved by Parliament in 2012 - which includes financial sanctions.
+The sanctions have both an individual and collective element.
+If the sum of expenditures exceed the agreed target, the "bloktilskud" is reduced by an equivalent amount.
+This reduction is levied 60% on the municipalities which exceeded expenditure targets and 40% on all municipalities (distributed according to population size).
+The new system has been very effective and municipalities have been well within targets in recent years.
+Since 2002, municipalities have been part of a so-called tax freeze implying that taxes (e.g., income and building sites) cannot increase.
+If one municipality increases some tax it should be matched by a decrease in another municipality.